eliasbuchwald/-reddit/API:-mine.json.md

 Use `http://www.reddit.com/reddits/mine.json` to grab information about the subreddits the currently logged in user subscribes to.
+On a related note, simply using a GET on `http://www.reddit.com/reddits/.json` will give you a Listing of subreddits on the default front page.

 **Note:** For the same data in XML, please see [[API: mine.xml]].